-Key † ^ In-licence or other alliance relationship with third party ViiV Healthcare, a global specialist HIV company with GSK, Pfizer, Inc. and Shionogi Limited as shareholders, is responsible for developing and delivering HIV medicines.
-MAA NDA Phase I Marketing Authorisation Application (Europe) New Drug Application (US) Evaluation of clinical pharmacology, usually conducted in volunteers 1 Option-based alliance with Ionis Pharmaceuticals, Inc. Phase II Determination of dose and initial evaluation of efficacy, S Month of first submission conducted in a small number of patients Α Month of first regulatory approval (for MAA, this is the first EU approval letter) Phase III Large comparative study (compound versus placebo and/or established treatment) in patients to establish BLA Biological Licence Application clinical benefit and safety
+Key † In-licence or other alliance relationship with third party MAA Marketing Authorisation Application (Europe) ٨ ViiV Healthcare, a global specialist HIV company with NDA New Drug Application (US) GSK, Pfizer, Inc. and Shionogi Limited as shareholders, Phase I Evaluation of clinical pharmacology, usually conducted is responsible for developing and delivering HIV medicines. in volunteers 1 Option-based alliance with Ionis Pharmaceuticals, Inc. Phase II Determination of dose and initial evaluation of efficacy, S Month of first submission conducted in a small number of patients А Month of first regulatory approval (for MAA, this is the first Phase III Large comparative study (compound versus placebo EU approval letter) and/or established treatment) in patients to establish RI A Biological Licence Application clinical benefit and safety